Graham Hawkins: Wolverhampton Wanderers

-He refused to change his matchday suit until the team were beaten, which finally occurred in a 3–0 home defeat to Leicester City on 16 October, also ending a run of 817 minutes without conceding a league goal.
+He refused to change his matchday suit until the team were beaten, resulting in a 3–0 home defeat to Leicester City on 16 October, ending a run of 817 minutes without conceding a league goal.
 Gray returned to fitness to play the following game, a 5–0 defeat to First Division Sunderland in the FA Cup.
 Midfielder Kenny Hibbitt was persuaded to return from the United States to captain the team and went on record to say that "I have never been happier in my 14 years in the game... we were treated like serfs before... now we're treated like human beings".
 However, veteran centre-half Joe Gallagher left in acrimonious circumstances as Hawkins tore up his contract after Gallagher made disparaging remarks in the press and refused to appear in the team photograph.
 Mixed results in November were followed by four wins and a draw in December, which saw Hawkins named as Second Division Manager of the Month with the club three points clear at the top of the table.
 However, another heavy defeat by Leicester City allowed Queens Park Rangers to catch Wolves in February.
-Rangers went on to win the league by a ten point margin as Wolves struggled for form in the latter half of the campaign.
-Wolves secured the second automatic promotion place with a 3–3 draw away at Charlton Athletic, despite throwing away a three goal half-time lead.
+Rangers went on to win the league by a ten-point margin as Wolves struggled for form in the latter half of the campaign.
+Wolves secured the second automatic promotion place with a 3–3 draw away at Charlton Athletic, despite throwing away a three-goal half-time lead.